 Serving the public with innovative research and analysis

-Rob Valletta, vice president at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of May 12, 2016.
+Reuven Glick, group vice president at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of September 8, 2016.

 The personal consumption expenditure price index (PCEPI) is one measure of U.S. inflation.
 The PCEPI measures the percentage change in prices of goods and services purchased by consumers throughout the economy.